isomerpages/ogp-sync/_for-employees/Adding Recipient.md

 permalink: /for-employees/add-recipient
 description: ""
 ---
-### **Adding recipient**
+### **Adding a recipient**
 ![](/images/Add%20recipient.svg)
 ***Note: Please skip this step if you have received an invite link from your organisation.***

-You will need to provide **consent** to your organisation to access your health records.
+You will need to provide **consent** to an organisation for them to access your records.

 To do so, tap or click on the **'Add recipient'** button.

 **Important:
-Only share your health records with your organisation.
-Unrelated organisations will receive your private health records if you share it with them.**
+Check to make sure you are adding the correct organisation as a recipient.
+Any organisations you give consent to will be able to view your records.**

 ### **Enter organisation code**